pl4gu5/CRUD-functions-project/README.md

 # CRUD-functions-project
-A django project with CRUD functions implemented to manage some data.
+A django project with CRUD functions implemented.